-Specific Features of our Vision for the Northern Plains
+Specific Features of our Vision for the Great Plains

-We share a vision for the northern Great Plains that restores and preserves in perpetuity:
+We share a vision for the Great Plains that restores and preserves in perpetuity:

 - A network of large, healthy grasslands and shrublands connected to the Rocky Mountains and neighboring grassland regions;